Tarunssd/Tarunssd/README.md

 - 👋 Hi, I’m @Tarunssd
 - 👀 I’m interested in Web Development and Problem Solving
 - 🌱 I’m currently learning Backend and React
-- 💞️ I’m looking to collaborate on Frontend development projects,python and java projects
+- 💞️ I’m looking to collaborate on Frontend development projects,python projects
 - 📫 How to reach me tarunssd2000@gmail.com

 <!---